-Black Rock is a typical small Tobagonian village.
-The single small mini-mart is supplemented by two or three small local shops and bars; the sum total of these only outnumbered by the churches in the village.
-The pace of life is simple and slow.
+Black Rock is a relatively large village by Tobagonian standards.
+However, facilities are limited.
+A single small mini-mart is supplemented by two or three small local shops and bars; the sum total of which is outnumbered by the number of churches.
+The pace of life is simple, and slow.

-Black Rock is located on Tobago’s Caribbean coast.
-It is little more than a 20-minute drive from the airport and well within the main Crown Point-Plymouth-Scarborough triangle.
-As such, 90% of all the main shops, restaurants and facilities are also within a 20-minute drive.
-The nearest supermarket, Moorshead’s Gourmet Foods, is 10-minutes away and the larger Penny Savers supermarkets at Carnbee and Canaan, just five minutes more.
+Black Rock is located on Tobago’s Caribbean coast, just 20-minutes from the airport.
+Virtually all the island’s main shops, restaurants and facilities are within a similar 15-minute drive of the house.
+The nearest supermarket, Moorshead’s Gourmet Foods, is 10-minutes away and the larger and cheaper Penny Savers supermarkets at Carnbee and Canaan, just five minutes more.

-Birdie’s Nest is a rendered concrete block two-storey house, built around 1997, in typical Caribbean style.
-The upper floor offers a spacious self-contained apartment with two air-conditioned bedrooms and two bathrooms.
-The ground-floor level of the house is split into two self-contained one-bedroom apartments.
-A connecting door enables the lower floor to be converted into another spacious two-bedroom apartment when rented as such.
+Birdie’s Nest is a two-storey house of rendered concrete block and wood construction.
+Built around 1997, it is of typical Caribbean style.
+The upper floor offers a spacious fully air-conditioned self-contained apartment with two bedrooms and two bathrooms.
+The ground floor offers two self-contained one-bedroom apartments with connecting door that enables the two studios to be converted into a spacious two or three bedroom unit.

 The property has unhindered views over Great Courland Bay to the front and a spacious car park to the rear.
-Behind the car park is Duke’s House, an apartment house belonging to another Robinson family member.
-Being situated behind, and on higher ground, this property in no way intrudes on your privacy; in fact the presence of a few other visitors might help those less familiar with Tobago to feel more at home during their first few days in the village.
-A new Norwegian-owned apartment house beside Birdie’s is a little closer than I would have liked, but this affects visitors at the new house more than at Birdie’s, which is set further forward, towards the beach.
-Overall I can only say that we were largely unaware of neighbours, either in the downstairs apartments or at any of the adjacent properties.
+There are a number of small self-catering apartments in the immediate area, but none materially intrudes on the privacy of Birdie’s Nest; in fact, the presence of a few other visitors might help first-timers feel more at home during their first few days in the village.
+Overall, we were largely unaware of neighbours, either in the downstairs apartments or at adjacent properties.